chiffonng/mnemonic-gen/README.md

 bash setup.sh
 ```

-It attempts to install with [uv](https://docs.astral.sh/uv/) (a fast, Rust-based Python package and project manager) using `.python-version` file and `pyproject.toml` file.
-This is the recommended way to manage the project, since its resolver is faster and more reliable than `pip`.
+It attempts to install with [uv](https://docs.astral.sh/uv/) (a fast, Rust-based Python package and project manager) using `pyproject.toml` file.
+This is the recommended way to manage the project, since its dependency resolver is faster and more reliable than `pip`.

 Otherwise, it falls back to `pip` installation.